Genetically Modified Sterile Male

 Research in containment in Burkina Faso and Mali

 Regulatory dossiers were submitted to the relevant authorities of Burkina Faso and Mali requesting permission to carry out research in the insectaries under a contained use permit.
-Each dossier went through a thorough review by the relevant national authorities of each country, who decided to allow the importation of the non gene drive sterile male modified mosquitoes to the institution’s Arthropod Containment Level 2 insectaries where they were to be studied further.
+Each dossier went through a thorough review by the relevant national authorities of each country, who decided to allow the importation of the non gene drive genetically modified sterile male mosquitoes to the institution’s Arthropod Containment Level 2 insectaries where they were to be studied further.
 The importation took place in 2016 in Burkina Faso and in 2019 in Mali.

 Small-scale release in Burkina Faso